-- If your child is using any drug that has silver in it.
+- If you are using drugs that have silver in them.

 - This drug may stain clothing or fabric.

-- If your child uses this drug too often, the skin problem may become worse.
+- If you use this drug too often, your skin problem may become worse.

 - Use care when putting on a large part of the skin or where there are open wounds.
 Talk with the doctor.